yanliu1111/supabase-chatgpt-your-pdf/README.md

 1. The second step of RAG is to build our prompt, injecting in the relevant documents retrieved from our previous similarity search.

         ```tsx
         const injectedDocs =
           documents && documents.length > 0
             ? documents.map(({ content }) => content).join('\n\n')
             : 'No documents found';

         const completionMessages: OpenAI.Chat.Completions.ChatCompletionMessageParam[] =
           [
             {
               role: 'user',
               content: codeBlock`
                   You're an AI assistant who answers questions about documents.

                   You're a chat bot, so keep your replies succinct.

                   You're only allowed to use the documents below to answer the question.

                   If the question isn't related to these documents, say:
                   "Sorry, I couldn't find any information on that."

                   If the information isn't available in the below documents, say:
                   "Sorry, I couldn't find any information on that."

                   Do not go off topic.

                   Documents:
                   ${injectedDocs}
                 `,
             },
             ...messages,
           ];
         ```

+    Note: very first time the user asks a question, asked the question in chatbox, that will get sent up to the edge function as a single message.
+It ll basically inject in this prompt first message which is our prompt and injected documents (Roman-empire).
+This is essentially what's perfoming our RAG and then pass in the new message from user.
+    OpenAI will essentially reply to that, send the message back to the frontend,

         _Note: the `codeBlock` template tag is a convenience function that will strip away indentations in our multiline string.
 This allows us to format our code nicely while preserving the intended indentation._

 1. Finally, create a completion stream and return it.